Coexistence of eMBB+ and mMTC+ in Uplink Cell-Free Massive MIMO Networks: Achievable Data Rate

 \section{Achievable Data Rate}

-In the upcoming section, we formulate the power control to maximize the data rate of the eMBB+ users subject to QoS constraints on the mMTC+ devices.
-To do so, we first report a lower bound on the achievable data rates for both terminals.
+In the upcoming section, we formulate the power control to maximize the minimum data rate of the eMBB+ users subject to QoS constraints on the mMTC+ devices.
+To do so, we will first report an achievable lower bound on the data rates with channel estimation errors for both terminals.

 In the presence of imperfect CSI, one can obtain a tractable expression for the data rate through the \textit{use-and-then-forget} (UatF) bound, widely used in mMIMO.
 Essentially, it implies that channel estimates are only exploited for beamforming and later dumped during signal detection (cf. \cite[(11)]{Int23}).